 The Invergarry Station Preservation Society is constituted to rebuild Invergarry Station and establish a museum dedicated to the line and its chequered political and financial history.

 Aonach Mor’s slopes are ideal for skiing and the ‘The Nevis Range‘ has been developed to exploit this natural asset.
 The mountain also offers many challenging mountain bike trails for enthusiasts after the snow season has finished.
-Click on the link above to find out more.
 The name ‘Nevis Range’ is a misnomer since the true Nevis range, including Britain’s highest mountain, Ben Nevis lies several miles west and another long ridge mountain, Carn Mor Dearg, lies between.
 The marketing people strike again!
-If you click on the picture of Aonach Mor you will see the complete range with Ben Nevis on the right and Carn Mor Dearg in between.
+If you click on the picture of Aonach Mor you will see the complete range.

-Mark Fielding has captured the two images below at 09.30am in the summer.
-With a Fort William departure just before 20.00hrs, capturing the south bound sleeper is challenging outside the summer months.
+Mark Fielding has captured the two images below at 09.30 in the summer.
+With a Fort William departure just before 20.00, capturing the south-bound sleeper is challenging outside the summer months.